Enji-shaking/CSCI_310_Covider/README.md

 There are four courses {CS310, CS350, CS360, CS585}
 There are there buildings {sal, thh, kap, rth}
 There are three student_users {Enji, Zhihan, Shuning}
-There are one instructor {Negar, Tanya, Saty}
+There are three instructors {Negar, Tanya, Saty}
 The default password for all users are 12345678

 #### Course -> Building